List of One Piece characters: Big Mom Pirates

 The Big Mom Pirates (ビッグ・マム海賊団, Biggu Mamu Kaizokudan) are the crew led by the member of the Four Emperors, Charlotte Linlin.
+Each of its members are named after foods and are themed after different fairy tales.
+Some of them are minsters of different things at the different islands of Totto Land.

 The Sun Pirates and the Firetank Pirates are former subordinates of the crew.